bitovi/bitops/README.md

 * **[Configurable](docs/configuration-base.md):** Configure how you want BitOps to deploy your application with yaml or environment variables.
 * **[Event Hooks](docs/lifecycle.md):** If BitOps doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points using BitOps' lifecycle.
-* **[Pipeline Agnostic](docs/examples.md):** By bundling all logic in bitops, you can have the same experience regardless of which pipeline service runs your deployment pipeline.
+* **[Pipeline Runner Agnostic](docs/examples.md):** By bundling all logic in BitOps, you can have the same experience regardless of which pipeline service runs your deployment pipeline.
 You can even run BitOps locally!
-* **[Customizable](docs/plugins.md):** Configure how what tools you want installed in your BitOps image.
+* **[Customizable](docs/plugins.md):** Configure what tools you want installed in your BitOps image.
 Only take what you need, leave the bloat behind.

 ## How it works

-BitOps is a tool orchestrator packaged in a docker image for DevOps work.
-An operations repository is mounted to a BitOps image's `/opt/bitops_deployment` directory.
-BitOps will parse through the operations repo and;
+BitOps is a deployment tool orchestrator packaged in a Docker image.
+An [Operations Repository](docs/operations-repo-structure.md) is mounted to a BitOps image, and BitOps will parse through a given environment directory and;

 * Auto-detect BitOps configuration files within tool directories
 * Loop through each tool and